konstantgr/ml-system-design-itmo/docs/ml_system_design_doc.md

 3. **Model Development Phases**:

+    - **MVP**:
-    - **MVP**: Develop a baseline binary classification model using traditional ML algorithms like logistic regression or random forests to establish a preliminary resume-job matching system.
+        - **Task**: Develop a baseline binary classification model using traditional ML algorithms like logistic regression or random forests to establish a preliminary resume-job matching system.
+This initial phase aimed to validate the approach and establish baseline performance metrics for the project.

+        - **Baseline Results**: Initial evaluation using BERT embeddings with Ridge Regression showed strong performance on training data (MSE: 0.0274, R2: 0.9792) but revealed significant overfitting issues with poor generalization to test data (MSE: 2.2054, R2: -0.1170).
+While this baseline approach failed to meet the target accuracy requirements (with 60% of test predictions differing by >1 point vs target ≤5%), it provided valuable insights for subsequent model iterations and validated the need for more sophisticated approaches like LLMs to achieve the project's quality metrics.
+For detailed evaluation results and the complete architecture diagram of the baseline solution, including the BERT embedding pipeline and Ridge Regression components, refer to [baseline model evaluation](baseline_model_evaluation.md).

     - **Advanced Model**: Implement BERT or a similar transformer-based model for embedding-based matching.
 Train a transformer-based model to compare resumes and job descriptions, using fine-tuned embeddings for greater accuracy in matching.
     - **LLM Model Development**: Fine-tune a large language model specifically for analyzing resumes and job descriptions.
 This phase will involve:
         - Developing effective prompt engineering strategies to elicit meaningful outputs from the LLM, such as scores and comments on candidate fit.